 It’s not you, it’s me: during the trial period, employers are also being tested by their new employees.
 And it might happen that both parties are responsible—mistakes happen!

-Carefully analyse the recruitment process leading up to your decision to join the company.
+Carefully analyze the recruitment process leading up to your decision to join the company.
 Did you consciously avoid asking too many questions in the initial interview?
 Could the stress of your job search have pushed you into the job?
-Did you idealise the role or company?
+Did you idealize the role or company?

 Zoom out to get the big picture.
 Consider factors beyond the office that may potentially be contributing to your stress levels.
 Are you going through anything difficult in your personal life?
 Do you have money problems?
 It is common for a change in one aspect of our lives to unconsciously affect other aspects.

 Stick to your values and needs.
 What job criteria are most important to you?
 What do you want to focus on right now?
-Prioritising job criteria is an essential part of moving through a crisis.
-For this, consider the importance of salary, work-life balance, hours, advancement and training opportunities, as well as the company’s products or services.
+Prioritizing job criteria is an essential part of moving through a crisis.
+For this, consider the importance of salary, work-life balance, hours, advancement, and training opportunities, as well as the company’s products or services.

 There may be many different reasons.
 Maybe you just dislike the company in general.
 Or maybe it’s more the team you are working with or perhaps the role itself?
 Not only is understanding the source of your misgivings essential, but it also helps you to avoid making the same mistake again when job searching.